turingschool-examples/intro-to-CSS-transitions/README.md

 </div>
 ```

-and let's use this as our CSS:
+and let's use something like this as our CSS:

 ```css
 .container {